openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 In your report, you should include:

--   An introduction, describing why the project was completed and any goals of the project.
+-   an introduction, describing why the project was completed and any goals of the project
--   Your project's methods (how your project was completed), including:
+-   your project's methods (how your project was completed), including:

-    -   All tools used in your analysis.
+    -   all tools used in your analysis
-    -   All decision points (`Section 5.1`_).
+    -   all decision points (`Section 5.1`_)
-    -   Any other information needed to recreate your project.
+    -   any other information needed to recreate your project

--   Your project results:
+-   your project results:

-    -   Your area estimation (`Section 4.3`_).
+    -   your area estimation (`Section 4.3`_).
-    -   The error associated with your classification (`Section 4.3`_).
+    -   the error associated with your classification (`Section 4.3`_)
-    -   A comparison of any self checks (one interpreter) and cross checks (between interpreters) with the main sets of plots.
+    -   a comparison of any self-checks (one interpreter) and cross-checks (between interpreters) with the main sets of plots.

--   Any actions or next steps arising from your analysis.
+-   any actions or next steps arising from your analysis.

 Writing your report will take time and attention.
 Documenting your steps along the way, as discussed in Modules 1-4 and Exercise 5.1 will help you write your report more efficiently.

 .. attention::

-    **Always follow your organization's reporting guidelines** (e.g. if your estimation is developed to support a National Forest Monitoring System, you will need to comply with UN reporting standards).
+    **Always follow your organization's reporting guidelines** (e.g. if your estimation is developed to support a NFMS, you will need to comply with UN reporting standards).

-FAO's Standard Operating Procedure requires reports include at least the following information about the data collection process:
+FAO's SOP requires reports to include at least the following information about the data collection process:

--   A brief narrative on the modalities for data collection.
+-   a brief narrative on the modalities for data collection;
--   The interpreters, their contact information, institutions and roles.
+-   the interpreters, their contact information, institutions and roles;
--   Overview of sample unit allocation to interpreters and any subsequent revisions made to the allocation.
+-   overview of sample unit allocation to interpreters and any subsequent revisions made to the allocation;
--   A summary of the training conducted that details the topics covered.
+-   a summary of the training conducted that details the topics covered;
--   A list of attendees for the training and their attendance record.
+-   a list of attendees for the training and their attendance record;
--   Challenges and limitations during the data collection.
+-   challenges and limitations during the data collection;
--   Potential sources of bias during the data collection.
+-   potential sources of bias during the data collection;
--   Impossible transitions excluded from data collection.
+-   impossible transitions excluded from data collection;
--   The results of the assessment of interpretation quality.
+-   the results of the assessment of interpretation quality; and
--   External appraisal of interpretation quality contact information and narrative report from the appraiser
+-   external appraisal of interpretation quality contact information and narrative report from the appraiser.

 .. _Section 5.3:

-Commenting in Scripts
+Commenting in scripts
 ^^^^^^^^^^^^^^^^^^^^^

 While none of the steps involved in this manual require writing code, more complex classification projects may use programming environments such as GEE.
 This exercise discusses best practices for commenting your code if you use tools such as GEE.

 Leaving comments in your code can be a helpful way to describe information of what a particular function does, leave warnings or considerations to other programmers (including your future self!), provide key information on licensing, or save information on what you still want to complete while coding.
 In this section, we will briefly demonstrate both good and bad commenting techniques.

-When commenting your code you should take into account your target audience.
+When commenting your code, you should take into account your target audience.
 Is your code going to be used for a workshop?
 Will it be read by other scientists or programmers?
 Will you lose access to it after submitting it to a publication or project partner?
-Answering these questions will help you determine what approach to take when commenting your code.
+Answering these questions will help you determine what approach to take when commenting.

 Many of these tips are derived from the suggestions laid out in Robert C. Martins' book *Clean Code*, which would be a good reference if you would like to learn more about coding cleanly and commenting:

 -   **Keep comments short**.
 Keeping your comments short is helpful to both the writer of the comment and the reader.
 Having multiple long comments in your code can lead to readers skipping over them and thus making them inefficient.
 Long comments can start to clutter your code.

 -   It is best to use comments **sparingly**; when possible, **rename variables** or use functions to reflect what you would like to have commented.
 Comments can quickly become outdated and are less of a priority to update.
 Comments are a representation of what your code does, but can sometimes be misleading.

 -   Using comments to add some informative content or explain the intent behind your code, but **don't be redundant**.
 Informative comments are little snippets of information that aid in reading through your code.
 A comment explaining your intent can be useful where the processing you have done is slightly complicated to read through.